jeffdoolittle/jeffdoolittle.github.com/_posts/2020-11-04-software-leadership-distilled.md

 - Fight for Clarity
 - Empower Others

-**Software leaders understand their own role and empower others to clarify and fulfil their respective roles as value creators.**
+**Effective leaders understand their own role and empower others to clarify and fulfil their respective roles as value creators.**

 ___